-I would call your attention to the title of this article.
-It is not called the problem of religion but simply the problem of those people and organizations who attempt to teach religion, who claim to represent the spiritual life, to direct the spiritual approach of the human soul to God and to lay down the rules for the spiritual life.
-I mention this because I am fully aware that -in writing on this theme- I am treading on dangerous ground.
+The title of this article.
+Itchapter is not called the problem of religion but simply the problem of those people and organizations who attempt to teach religion, who claim to represent the spiritual life, to direct the spiritual approach of the human soul to God and to lay down the rules for the spiritual life.
+I mention this because I am fully aware that in In writing on this theme-I am we are treading on dangerous ground.
 I want from the outset, therefore, to make my own position abundantly clear.
 I want there to be no possible misunderstanding of my own pronounced spiritual attitude.